Does BIMI trickle down to subdomains and how to control subdomain BIMI display?

 Short answer

 BIMI does not work like a browser favicon, where one icon can be assumed across a web property.
 It is tied to authenticated mail and receiver-side policy decisions.
-The receiving mailbox provider evaluates the visible From domain, DMARC domain matching, the BIMI DNS record, the SVG Tiny PS logo file, and any certificate requirement it enforces for that sender.
+The receiving mailbox provider evaluates the visible From domain, DMARC domain matching, the BIMI DNS record, the SVG logo file, and any certificate requirement it enforces for that sender.

 Flowchart showing how BIMI can fall back from a subdomain to a parent domain.